 If the board is powered on (and even if in its waiting state), you can press and release the miniature reset button to simulate a trigger.
 This button is connected to the RST pin on the board and has the same affect as applying an external negative trigger pulse to that pin.
 If using the 2N5060 SCR option, the board is not normally powered on and the trigger needs to be directed instead to the gate of the SCR.

 An alert can be sent as an email, text message, or both.
 When an alert condition qualifies, an email is sent if the destination email address is configured and/or a text is sent if the Twilio credentials are configured.
 While messages are sent right away, if your mobile device is set up to check for emails on a 15 minute refresh schedule (for example) you may not get the email notification on that device until that refresh occurs, whether automatic or manual.
-If you do not receive an expected email, be sure to check your spam folder and mark the message as not spam.
-Emails come from firstname.lastname@example.org.
+In the remote chance that you do not receive an expected email, be sure to check your spam folder and mark the message as not spam.
+PixelTwenty services are completely configured as trusted and secure email sources, however spam designations can occur as with any email.
+Emails come from email@example.com.

 Starting Setup Mode

 If you have not yet set up your board, the board enters setup mode automatically when powered on.
 The blue LED blinks constantly in this mode.
 Setup mode can also be entered by powering up the board then immediately pressing and releasing the miniature button on the board labeled "GPIO0".
 The board has to be on and awake for this button to register.
 The button must be pressed before the board goes to sleep again.